jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 They force you to think about big problems in small pieces, and present a handy composable interface to allow communication with one another via `.pipe()`.

-A big problem that I deal with every day is that of working with a large amount of dynamic user input over time in the form of DOM events.
-That, to me, indicates that streams are a great fit for modeling web applications!
+A problem I deal with every day is user input changing over time in the form of DOM events.
+Streams are designed to deal with data changes over time, so it seems like a logical fit.

 Thinking about your application in terms of streams and pipelines of data provides you with a lot of benefits.